rainmana/Anduril-Takehome/README.md

 ### Downloading All IPs

-To download all IP addresses the application current has in memory, I created a FastAPI route that simply returns a `JSONResponse` object (something FastAPI can handle natively) which contains nested JSON describing a set of the IPv4 addresses as well as the IPv6 addresses by adding the respective set's data to the returned JSON content.
+To download all IP addresses (include the removed addresses) the application current has in memory, I created a FastAPI route that simply returns a `JSONResponse` object (something FastAPI can handle natively) which contains nested JSON describing a set of the IPv4 addresses as well as the IPv6 addresses by adding the respective set's data to the returned JSON content.
 I included headers to instruct the browser to download this document as a file instead of just displaying it in a new tab.

+## Additional Routes
+### Refresh IP
+I added a route which will all the user to manually refresh the list of IPs while also ignoring any IPs that they have removed.
+This can help enable better testing.

+### List Removed IPs
+I also added another function which will return a list of the IPv4 and IPv6 addresses that the user has chose to manually remove so they can check what's been removed.

 ## Portability